-Highway 101 has two critical turns within Pacific City.
-Both are important moments of decision-making for drivers, and especially for tourists who may decide to stop for services (restrooms, gas, boat launches, etc.) and retail (galleries, shops, hardware, etc.).
+There are two critical turns in Pacific City.
+Both are important moments of decision-making for drivers, and especially for tourists who may decide to stop for services (restrooms, gas, boat launches, etc.) and merchant retail (galleries, shops, hardware, etc.).
 By designing a unique system of wayfinding components, we go a long way in making the visitor experience attractive and cohesive, and creating a more welcoming and thriving downtown.

 The designs shown here are utilized on Pacific Avenue at Brooten Road and also at Cape Kiwanda Drive.
-The sign posts and framing are unique to Pacific City, and the actual signs and messages are the full domain of ODOT, the City and the County.
+The sign posts and framing are unique to Pacific City, and the actual signs and messages are both the domain the City and the County.
 All graphics are reflective vinyl.